tyrellshawn/tyrellshawn/README.md

 ## A little about me
 - 🔭 I studied Computer Engineering (uOttawa'21)
-- 🌱 I’m currently learning Backend Development with Spring Reactive
+- 🌱 I’m currently using Surreal DB and Node.js to build a dynamic migration tool
-- 💬 Ask me about Anything
+- 💬 Ask me about Java and/or Typescript
 - 😄 Pronouns: Him/He